 - Non-Singing Voice: As Freddy Eynsford-Hill in My Fair Lady, which is an especially weird example considering that Brett could actually sing.

 - Signature Laugh: He had a very distinct and infectious laugh.
 Seriously, listen to it.
 Edward Hardwicke said it was the thing he would most remember and miss about him.

-- Reality Subtext / The Power of Friendship: Jeremy and Edward were best friends in real life, and it really showed in their performance.
+- Reality Subtext: Jeremy and Edward were best friends in real life, and it really showed in their performances.

 - What Could Have Been: Was once considered for the part of James Bond.